 Controlled Folder protection

-Creating the safe space inside of the system, which will be accessible only by the user or the defined programs, was circulating in the cybersecurity world for the last several years.
-Some cybersecurity vendors offer their solutions for a broad market, but those products aim at corporations, and cost a lot.
+Creating a safe space inside of the system, which will be accessible only by the user or the defined programs, was circulating in the cybersecurity world for the last several years.
+Some cybersecurity vendors offer their solutions for a broad market, but those products aim at corporations and cost a lot.

 New functionality for Endpoints in Windows 11

 Besides the global improvements, Microsoft also published the Microsoft Defender for Endpoint (MDFE).
 That feature consists of specific facilities that allow the enterprise security team to trace, detect and remove the threats.
-To provide the full picture of any cybersecurity incident, Microsoft offers cloud storage, where the logs are kept.
+Microsoft offers cloud storage to provide the full picture of any cybersecurity incident, where the logs are kept.
 On that cloud, the data is analyzed by AI-based mechanisms that are studied on the enormously big base of different threats.
 MDFE promises to become a perfect solution for corporate security – if it will work as they claim, of course.

 Application control in Windows 11